The Benlian Trust

 3. Academic Performance: Demonstrating strong academic achievement (“studying well”)

-4. Community Engagement: Active participation in Armenian community activities and organizations
+4. Community Engagement: Active participation in Armenian community activities and organisations

 5. Study Location: Attending or planning to attend university in England